Content on this page was generated by AI and has not been manually reviewed.

 • Point-to-point: A direct tunnel between two sites.
 Simpler to configure for a single connection but becomes more complex if you scale to multiple sites.

 Whichever topology you choose, EdgeRouter X can handle both with proper IPsec and routing configuration.
 The key is to align the remote subnets, security proposals, and firewall rules across all endpoints.
-Extension vpn edge
+Edgerouter vpn site to site setup guide for IPsec tunnels between EdgeRouters using IKEv2, PSK, and ESP 2026

 How to configure using the EdgeRouter GUI EdgeOS